 Wine getting bright on day of forty.

 The Mirror Hall behind the hypostyle enjoys a rare combination of mirror wood and plasterwork on the ceiling.
-The mirrors are almost Venetian because of solid evidence of printed papers from the 16th century on their back covers.
+The mirrors are almost Venetian because of the solid evidence of printed papers from the 16th century on their back covers.
 No original sash windows are extant, but some new samples made of plane-tree wood without colorful glass remained.
 The use of this kind of window in regional architecture was for the following purposes:

 1. It moderates intense sunlight and decreases mental stress.